dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

-TODO: tabulate the instructions and separate the intro/outtro and extract only the documentation Analize the video tutorial.
+TODO: tabulate the instructions and separate the intro/outtro and extract only the documentation<br/>

+Analize the video tutorial.
 ===========================